-Self-Employed Social Security Contributions 2026: URSSAF Rates, Calculation & Optimization
+Self-Employed Social Security Contributions 2026: URSSAF Rates, Calculation and Payment Calendar

 Complete guide to 2026 URSSAF contribution rates for self-employed workers (TNS) in France: sickness, retirement, disability, CSG-CRDS.
 Calculation method, filing and optimization strategies.